nikic/nikic.github.com/_posts/2017-04-14-PHP-7-Virtual-machine.markdown

 } zend_try_catch_element;
 ```

-For now we will pretend that finally blocks do not exist, as they are a whole different rabbit whole.
+For now we will pretend that finally blocks do not exist, as they are a whole different rabbit hole.
 Assuming that we
 are indeed inside a try block, the VM needs to clean up all unfinished operations that started before the throwing
 opline and don't span past the end of the try block.